 - dry eyes and mouth

-After a few years on treatment, brain cells lose their ability to store dopamine and become more sensitive to the drug.
+After a few years of treatment, brain cells may start to lose their ability to store dopamine and become more sensitive to the drug.
 This may cause the first dose of medication to stop working before it’s time for the next dose, which is called “wearing off.”

 People with Parkinson’s disease who have been taking levodopa for a number of years can also develop dyskinesia, which causes involuntary movements.
-Doctors can adjust medications to reduce dyskinesia.
+Doctors can adjust medications to reduce the symptoms.

 Timing is critical when it comes to taking Parkinson’s medications.
-To control symptoms, your loved one must take their medication in the right dose and at the right time each day.
-You can help during medication changes by reminding them to take their pill on the new schedule, or by buying them an automated pill dispenser to make dosing easier.
+To manage symptoms, your loved one must take their medication in the right dose and at the right time each day.
+You can help during medication changes by reminding them to take their pill on the new schedule or by buying them an automated pill dispenser to make dosing easier.

-Today, doctors have many different medications to control Parkinson’s symptoms.
+Today, doctors have many different medications to manage Parkinson’s symptoms.
 It’s likely your loved one will find one drug — or a combination of drugs — that works.

 Other types of treatments are also available, including deep brain stimulation (DBS).
 In this treatment, a wire called a lead is surgically placed into a part of the brain that controls movement.
 The wire is attached to a pacemaker-like device called an impulse generator that’s implanted under the collarbone.
 The device sends electrical pulses to stimulate the brain and stop the abnormal brain impulses that cause Parkinson’s symptoms.

-Parkinson’s treatments are very good at controlling symptoms.
+Parkinson’s treatments are very good at managing symptoms.
 The drug types and doses your loved one takes may need to be adjusted over the years.
-You can help with this process by learning about the available medications, and by offering support to help your loved one stick to his or her treatment routine.
+You can help with this process by learning about the available medications and by offering support to help your loved one stick to his or her treatment routine.